Senator Ted Stevens 311.

 Reports from officials in Alaska stated that nine people were aboard the aircraft and that "it appears that there are five fatalities," a National Transportation Safety Board spokesman Ted Lopatkiewicz told The Associated Press in Washington.

-A US government official told The Associated Press that Alaska authorities have been notified that Stevens, a former longtime Republican senator, was on the plane.
-The official, who spoke on grounds of anonymity, says Stevens' condition is unknown.
+A US government official told The Associated Press that Alaskan authorities have been notified that Stevens, a former longtime Republican senator, was on the plane.

 Alaska National Guard spokesman Maj.
 Guy Hayes said the Guard was called to the area about 20 miles north of Dillingham at about 7 p.m.
 Monday after a passing aircraft saw the downed plane.
 But severe weather has hampered search and rescue efforts.